Hafsa Sultan: Valide Sultan

-Suleiman had a deep affection for his mother, which is highlighted in Bragadin's 1526 report, describing her as a "a very beautiful woman of 48, for whom [the sultan] bears great reverence and love."
+Suleiman had a deep affection for his mother, which is highlighted in Bragadin's 1526 report, describing her as "a very beautiful woman of 48, for whom [the sultan] bears great reverence and love."
 Following the Ottoman triumph at the battle of Mohács in 1526, Suleiman took special care to personally inform his mother of the victory through a letter, emphasizing the close bond and reverence he had for her.

 Shortly after Suleiman's ascension to the throne, Hafsa initiated the construction of an extensive mosque complex in Manisa, surpassing any built by previous concubines.
 Its construction probably started during Suleiman's governorship in Manisa, and was completed in 1522–23.
 This complex included a mosque, a religious college, a dervish hostel, a primary school, and a soup kitchen, employing a staff of 117.
 Suleiman later expanded it to include a hospital and a bath in his mother's name.
 Known as "Sultaniye," this imperial mosque featured two minarets, an honor typically reserved for the sultan.
 Financed through properties acquired with support from Suleiman's father, Selim, and later Suleiman himself, the mosque complex was endowed with income generated from these assets.

 Hafsa's groundwork for the project included a significant collective purchase in 1518, involving 56 ordinary shops, 11 shops with roofed fronts, and 111 booths in the Urla market near Izmir.
 This acquisition, totaling 116 transactions and valued at 66,690 aspers, laid the foundation for the mosque complex's financial support.
 Beyond construction, Hafsa actively promoted settlement in the mosque's vicinity, offering lots for rent or sale.
 Those constructing residences on these lots received tax exemptions from the sultan as an encouragement.

 She had a kira named Strongilah.
 She provided assistance to the women in the harem and developed a strong bond with Hafsa.